 Kinnairdy Castle, 10 miles south of Banff, is the fortress seat of the Celtic Thane of Aberkerder.
 The tower portion was built about 1420 by Sir Walter Innes, whose father had married Janet de Aberkerder, heiress to the thanage.
 Her father Sir David Aberkerder, Thane of Aberkerder (fl.1400) held most of the parish or Aberchirder at that time.

 Early History of the Aberkerdo family

-Another 107 words (8 lines of text) covering the years 146 and 1468 are included under the topic Early Aberkerdo History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aberkerdo research.
+Another 63 words (4 lines of text) covering the years 146 and 1468 are included under the topic Early Aberkerdo History in all our PDF Extended History products and printed products wherever possible.

 Aberkerdo Spelling Variations

 The arts of spelling and translation were yet in their infancies when surnames began, so there are an enormous number of spelling variations of the names in early Scottish records.
 This is a particular problem with Scottish names because of the numerous times a name might have been loosely translated to English from Gaelic and back.
 Aberkerdo has been spelled Aberkirder, Aberkerdour, Aberchirdour and others.